End of life issues

 Wherever you're cared for, the most important thing is that you receive the support needed so you to spend your final days in the most peaceful and dignified way.

 You may wish to be cared for at home where you are in familiar surroundings.
 Some people find this helps them feel more in control and makes it easier to say goodbye.

 - Talk it over with your doctor and the people you live with to see how they would feel about it.

 - Find out what support could be available to help you and your carers both during the day and at night.

 - Speak to your healthcare team if you live alone to see what support would be available to help you around the clock.

 Hospices and palliative care teams are often involved in supporting people who wish to remain at home through a mix of specialist services such as hands-on care, advice on controlling pain and symptoms, emergency advice lines and information.
-Hospices and palliative teams work closely with GPs and community nurses to co-ordinate your care.
+Hospices and palliative teams work closely with doctors and community nurses to co-ordinate your care.